Heavy quark polarization anisotropy as a novel probe of fireball geometry: Polarization harmonics

 Here, we obtain the expression for polarization harmonics as

-demonstrating that geometric anisotropies directly generate harmonic modulations in path-length dependent observables, i.e., $p_n\propto\epsilon_n$.
+demonstrating that geometric anisotropies directly generate harmonic modulations in path-length dependent observables, resulting in the scaling relation $p_n\propto\epsilon_n$ at leading order in anisotropies.
 We note that the explanation of the $D^{*+}$ meson spin alignment proposed in Ref.~\cite{Dey:2025ail} corresponds to the first term on the right-hand side of Eq.~\eqref{pol_full}.
 Additionally, we introduce polarization harmonics as a new set of observables, which constitutes the central result of the present work.